Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 0001,1111,0100 = Hexadecimal Number 1F4

-You may type Print &H1F4 in Debug Window and press Enter Key to covert and print its Decimal Value.
+You may type Print &H1F4 in the Debug Window and press the Enter Key to convert and print its Decimal Value.

 MS-Access Functions